-My flatmates and I are huge wine lovers.
+My flatmates and I are huge wine lovers!
 We drank almost every night.
 It wasn’t much, maybe a glass or two with dinner.
-Besides the perks of wine being an excellent social lubricant and a delicious drink, I also drank wine because it made me fall asleep better.
+Besides the perks of wine being an excellent social lubricant and a delicious drink, I also drank wine because it helped me sleep better (at least it seemed that way).
 But drinking consistently over long periods of time made me feel sluggish.
 Alcohol is a depressant that makes you tired.
 In fact, alcohol is known to inhibit REM sleep, a stage of deep sleep where people dream and restorative processes take place.

 One day a colleague (flatmate) of mine came back home with fractured wrists after a sports accident.
 As a means of supporting faster bone healing, we all decided to stop drinking wine for the month.
-This decision proved to be great for all of us as another flatmate was actively trying to lose weight and removing wine in his diet helped him reach his goal too.
-During the ‘dry month’, I’ve noticed that my energy levels and concentration were noticeably improved throughout the day.
+This decision proved to be great for all of us as another flatmate of mine was actively trying to lose weight and removing wine from his diet helped him reach his goal too.
+During this ‘dry month’, I’ve noticed that my energy levels and concentration were noticeably improved throughout the day.
 I was a lot less tired and less fatigued.

 #2 Regular Exercise (Have Fun, Be Accountable and Be Consistent)